c-yuwei/HelloWorld/README.md

 # BRAPH 2 Hello, World!
 The **BRAPH 2 Hello, World!** is a simple BRAPH 2 distribution that showcases the BRAPH 2 _Genesis_ System to create a **standalone**, **unit-tested**, and **GUI-ready** software distribution.

-This distribution utilizes the minimal functionalities of the **standard BRAPH 2 software** to demonstrate a pipeline consisting of (1) Defining the first string (e.g., _Hello_), (2) Defining the second string (e.g., _World_)) (3) Combining both strings (e.g., _Hello World_).
+This distribution utilizes the minimal functionalities of the **standard BRAPH 2 software** to demonstrate a pipeline consisting of (1) Defining the first string (e.g., _Hello_), (2) Defining the second string (e.g., _World_)), and (3) Combining both strings (e.g., _Hello World_).
 More information about how to create your own distribution can be found in the main [BRAPH 2.0](https://github.com/braph-software/BRAPH-2/tree/develop) repository.
 The full tutorials are available [here](https://github.com/braph-software/BRAPH-2/tree/develop/tutorials).

 ## Software compilation